The locals know what you mean when you talk about “après,” the French word for “after.”

 The Ski Train typically runs to Winter Park on weekends from January through March.

-The Terminal Bar is an open air, casual bar with community-style seating.
+The Terminal Bar is a casual bar with community-style seating.
 It’s guaranteed to be lively.

 There’s no finer way to après than to ski right up to the restaurant.
 Gorrono Ranch in Telluride offers on-mountain dining during ski season.
 You’ll find it on the Misty Maiden Ski Run off chair four in Mountain Village.